 Download our latest operating and financial results.Download pdf (2.44 MB)

 The Kakwa-Resthaven area is situated approximately 75 kilometres south of Grande Prairie in west central Alberta.
+The Company holds an average 71% working interest in 28,640 acres in this area.
 Among other zones of interest, the area is prospective for condensate-rich natural gas in the deep, over-pressured fairway of the Montney formation, at a depth of approximately 3,100 metres to 3,600 metres.
-Questerre’s wells are currently targeting one of three prospective intervals in the Upper Montney formation.
-Economics are enhanced by relatively high liquids content, particularly condensate, and Crown royalty incentives for new deep horizontal gas wells with initial royalty rates of up to 5%.
+Economics are enhanced by relatively high liquids content, particularly condensate, and Crown royalty incentives.

-The operator also expanded field infrastructure with the acquisition of a regenerative amine sweetening system and construction of a water storage facility.
+Questerre also participated in the expansion of field infrastructure on its joint venture acreage for future development.
+This included the acquisition of a regenerative amine sweetening system and construction of a water storage facility.
 The amine sweetening system, with a design capacity of 60 MMcf/d and up to 1 tonne of sulphur per day, will replace the non-regenerative chemical sweetening process and should lower operating costs.
 The water storage facility will temporarily store produced water and will be used for future completion operations.
-This should replace rental storage equipment and reduce water procurement and hauling costs for subsequent completions.
+Investment in field infrastructure in 2016 was approximately $3.32 million.

 In 2016, limited activity was conducted on the Company’s operated acreage in the area given the commodity price environment.
 Based on the results directly offsetting its operated acreage to the north, the Company is assessing possible development options in the second half of this year.

 For 2017, subject to commodity prices and continued results, the Company plans to participate in the gross capital budget of $100 million ($25 million net) proposed by the operator.
 This will include the drilling of up to 8 (2.0 net) wells and additional infrastructure including gas lift facilities and pipelines.